 100% Environmentally Sustainable

-All tree debris turned into beneficial reuse products
+All organic debris turned into beneficial reuse products

 Eager Beaver Recycling processes and recycles Escambia County's organic